NFL DFS picks, Broncos vs. Commanders: Daily Fantasy lineups for 'Sunday Night Football'

-NFL DFS, Broncos vs. Commanders: Top daily Fantasy picks, lineups, advice for 'Sunday Night Football'
+NFL DFS, Broncos vs. Commanders: Top daily Fantasy picks, lineups, advice, stacks for 'Sunday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Commanders vs. Broncos on 'Sunday Night Football'